Frequently Asked Questions

 What can I expect if I am able to get First Class tickets?

 First Class tickets are limited in number and usually sell out first.
 Passengers with First Class El Dorado Observation Car, Audubon Dining Car, or French Quarter Car tickets will board before the Coach passengers.
 The ticket will indicate whether you are seated in the Parlor or Lounge section of the El Dorado Observation Car.
 In the Audubon Dining Car, your tickets will entitle you to one table for your party of four.
-Passengers in the French Quarter Car will either be seated in individual seats or at a table, based upon their ticket purchase.
 Each ticketed passenger will receive hot chocolate served in a commemorative mug.
 First Class Stewards are assigned to each section of the cars.

 Where do I pick up my tickets?